COS Mountain Logo

 • Student applicant must be enrolled at College of the Siskiyous during the current academic term of application (fall or spring semester) as a full-time student – 12 units or more.
 (Late start classes are not considered "enrolled" until the start date.)

-• Students enrolled in less than 12 units may be considered on a case by case basis due to circumstances prohibiting full-time enrollment.
+• Students enrolled in less than 12 units may be considered on a case-by-case basis due to circumstances prohibiting full-time enrollment.

-• Receive a tuition fee waiver under the California College Promise Grant (CCPG)
+• Receive a tuition fee waiver under the California College Promise Grant (CCPG).

-• 2023/2024 Finish Line Scholars Program Scholarship Application
+• 2024/2025 Finish Line Scholars Program Student Emergency Aid Grant Application

 • College of the Siskiyous Transcripts (unofficial copy is acceptable)